cheimabou/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this script convert a binary number to a decimal number
+this script prints a number with two decimal places